 From the developmental standpoint it is helpful to think of the evolution of behavior in terms of the evolution of the morphological structures that mediate the behavior.
 The term "structure" may be used here in its broadest sense to include all stable organization patterns of organs and tissues, even at submicroscopic and molecular levels.
 The inheritance of a behavior pattern then implies the inheritance of certain modifications of the behavioral apparatus responsible for the behavior.
 The distinction between behavioral and morphological in inherited characters is hardly a basic one from the viewpoint of development.
-Accordingly, the present distinction to the present distinction in the present distinction is the present distinction to the present distinction the present distinction to the p cussion will be concerned largely with development of the incussion was cussion with special emphasis herited herited herited apparatus, with special emphasis on the patsensormed interneuronal connections in the central nervous system.
+Accordingly, the present discussion will be concerned largely with development of the inherited morphological substrate of behavior, primarily that of the sensorineuromotor apparatus, with special emphasis on the patterning of interneuronal connections in the central nervous system.
 The subject will be treated not entirely from the perspectives of embryology, but with reference more to the problem of effecting evolutionary change in developmental mechanics.